Rehab Vs. Jail: Going To Rehab Instead Of Prison

 Getting Help For Drug Addiction

-Millions of people struggle with substance abuse and addiction each year.
-If you or a loved one is struggling with addiction, finding effective treatment can provide a world of difference.
+Millions of people struggle with substance use disorder.
+If you or a loved one is struggling with addiction, finding effective treatment can make a world of difference.

 • provide supportive coping skills